-- (6) The average annual budget for the years 2017 and 2018 amounts to EUR 300 million, while the average annual budget for the years 2015 and 2016 was EUR 135 million.
-The duration of the aid scheme is from 1 January 2015 to 31 December 2018.
-Detailed principles for granting public aid within the framework of the aid scheme are specified in Article 2, of Decree Law No 69 of 21 June 2013 as subsequently amended and supplemented 3. - (7) According to the Italian authorities, the scheme's objective is to strengthen the productive and competitive system of micro, small and medium-sized enterprises (SMEs) through support for the purchase or acquisition by financial leasing of tangible (equipment, installations, hardware) and intangible assets (software or digital technologies) for production purposes.
+- (17) The average annual budget for the years 2019 and 2020 amounts to EUR 240 million.
+The duration of the aid scheme is from 1 January 2019 to 31 December 2020.
+Detailed conditions for granting the aid within the framework of the scheme are specified in Article 2, of Decree Law No 69 of 21 June 2013 as subsequently amended and supplemented. - (18) According to the Italian authorities, the scheme's objective is to strengthen the productive and competitive system of micro, small and medium-sized enterprises (SMEs) through support for the purchase or acquisition by financial leasing of tangible (equipment, installations, hardware) and intangible assets (software or digital technologies) for production purposes.
 The scheme also aims to help the transition of Italy's production system towards digital manufacturing.
-The scheme intends to facilitate SMEs access to finance, which was particularly affected during the financial crisis. - (8) The scheme is directed at SMEs wanting to make productive investments amounting between EUR 20 000 and EUR 2 million located within Italy.
-Financial support is given to investments in all sectors with the exception of the financial and insurance activities in Section K of the ATECO 2007 classification of economic activities4.
-For the sectors excluded by the GBER5, separate notifications have been provided to the responsible Commission services.
-In order to be eligible, the investments must relate to the acquisition of brand new tangible and intangible assets which fulfil the conditions set out in Article 17(3) of the GBER.
+The scheme intends to facilitate SMEs access to finance, which was particularly affected during the financial crisis.